ash-project/ash_postgres/usage-rules.md

 1. Make resource changes
 2. Run `mix ash.codegen --dev` to generate and run dev migrations
-3. Continue making changes and running `mix ash.codegen --dev` as needed
+3. Review the migrations and run `mix ash.migrate` to run them
-4. When your feature is complete, run `mix ash.codegen add_feature_name` to generate final named migrations (this will rollback dev migrations and squash them)
+4. Continue making changes and running `mix ash.codegen --dev` as needed
-5. Review the migrations
+5. When your feature is complete, run `mix ash.codegen add_feature_name` to generate final named migrations (this will rollback dev migrations and squash them)
-6. Run `mix ash.migrate` to apply the final migrations
+3. Review the migrations and run `mix ash.migrate` to run them

 ### Traditional Migration Generation